moyasar/moyasar-python/README.rst

 --------

-The gem is available as open source under the terms of the `MIT License. <https://opensource.org/licenses/MIT>`_
+The library is available as open source under the terms of the `MIT License. <https://opensource.org/licenses/MIT>`_